tkrabel/bamboolib/installation/troubleshooting/with_virtual_environment.md

 Please make sure that the following is correct:

+- you used
+    - Jupyter Notebook version 5.3.0 or higher or
-- you used Jupyter Lab version 1.0 or higher.
+    - Jupyter Lab version 1.0 or higher (enter `pip list` in your terminal to find out).
 - you opened the ipython notebook with Google Chrome or Firefox.
 You don't use Internet Explorer.
 - the ipython notebook file (`.ipynb` file) you are working with is **not** called "bamboolib".
 - After the installation of bamboolib and the Jupyter extensions you shut down your Jupyter Notebook/Lab server (not only the kernel) and re-started it.